MattAgn/zeromq-tp/README.md

 The task for Bob : get the square of each number Alice sends and transmit it to Jean.</br>
 Bob will take 1 second to compute the square.

+## Part 2 : advanced patterns

+### Exercise 1 : broker

+Let's suppose we run a pizzeria.

+- Several clients order 1 pizza randomly from the given list
+- Workers (pizzaiolos) make the pizzas in 5 seconds (they're very good pizzaiolos) and send them back with their price
+- The delivery takes 2 seconds